haixuanTao/wgpu-compute-tutorials/getting-started/README.md

 Each buffer is referenced by a bind group index and a binding index.
 In my case, I want to associate `[[group(0), binding(0)]]` to buffer `x` and `[[group(0), binding(1)]]` to buffer `y`.

-## 6. Create a Compute Pipeline and a bind group.
+## 6. Create a Compute Pipeline and a bind group

 ```rust
     let pipeline = device.create_compute_pipeline(&wgpu::ComputePipelineDescriptor {